TimKDJ/jasp-desktop/syntax-revised.md

 ```

 ## Analyses
-These functions are intended to be alike to statistical functions such as `stats::lm()`, especially in regards to the use of formula's.
+These functions are intended to be alike to statistical functions such as `stats::lm()`, especially in regards to the use of [formulas](http://conjugateprior.org/2013/01/formulae-in-r-anova/).
 JASP's analysis functions should only deviate from other R functions when it comes to output.
 Whereas JASP will creates lots of output from a single function call, regular R functions generally only do "one thing".
-However, our approach isn't necessarily worse than the norm as it requires the users to only know about one single function.
-To accomplish a clean interface for the analyses, we will need wrappers around the existing analyses.
-This is an example call to a wrapper around our ANOVA analysis:
+However, our approach isn't necessarily worse than the norm, as it requires the users to only know about one single function.
+The benefit to us is that Syntax Mode does not require changes to existing analyses.
+To create a clean interface for users to interact with the analyses, we will need wrappers around them.
+The next example shows how the options in JASP would map to a wrapper call for our ANOVA analysis:

 ![image info](ANOVA-analysis-call.png)